Reading Time: 13 minutes

 Its characteristic of being lightweight and efficient and its vast potential to use JavaScript coding for both sides of development paves a new year in development, which itself is awesome!

-The greater flexibility of working in both front-end and backend ends up making the development team far more efficient and cross-functional, which results in cuts in development costs.
+In fact, the greater flexibility of working in both front-end and backend ends up making the development team far more efficient and cross-functional, which results in cuts in development costs.

 NodeJS adds a new dimension to the most popular and widely used JavaScript language by running on a single-thread event loop and aiding asynchronous programming to enable developers to run multiple programs simultaneously.